skiddhubbard/skiddhubbard.github.io/_posts/2016-11-17-lolcat-clock-part-1.md

 ---
 ![LOL Cat Clock 1](/assets/img/111716.png)

 Yep, that's what I made today... a LOL Cat Clock.
+The text and cat image change based on the time on the clock.
 While it may be a little silly, I was totally excited to write some JavaScript that actually did something on a page!
 Let's hear it for the DOM!!

 So, to make this clock, I started with the time JavaScript I had written [a few days ago](/2016/11/14/javascript-keywords-operators-objects.html).
 I added the HTML and CSS provided by the lesson to my JS Bin and then got to work.
 I learned how to getElementById(), assign it to a variable and make my message appear by appending innerText.
 After the messages were all appearing correctly,